BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

 {% include image-gallery.html pages = page.images_prevent-unlock %}

-To give users additional flexibility, our application allows users to selectively manage the refresh behavior for individual UTXOs.
+To give users additional flexibility, our application allows users to selectively manage the refresh behavior for individual UTXOs via the advanced options feature.
 This is similar to the [coin control](https://bitcoin.design/guide/glossary/#coin-control) functionality available in many wallet applications.

 ##### Resetting an activated recovery path